-- 5,192 Basic Law Enforcement III (3 Class Hrs/Wk) 3 Credits Auto theft, jail procedures, basic crowd control techniques, patrol techniques, offensive and defensive tactics.
-3 Credits 5.193 Basic Law Enforcement IV (3 Class Hrs/Wk) Firearms training, Oregon Motor Vehicle laws, accident investigation and reports, Oregon Liquor Control Commission, crime laboratory and identification bureaus, supervisor-patrolman relations, human relations, dangerous drugs and narcotics, review.
-3 Credits 5.200 Introduction to Law Enforcement (3 Class Hrs/Wk) The philosophy and history of law enforcement; overview of crime and police problems; organization and jurisdiction of local, state and federal law enforcement agencies; survey of professional career opportunities, qualifications required, and police ethics.
-5.202 Administration of Justice (3 Class Hrs/Wk) 3 Credits Review of court systems; procedures from incident to final disposition; principles of constitutional, federal, state and civil laws as they apply to and affect law enforcement.
-1 Credit 5.204 Defensive Tactics (2 Lab Hrs/Wk) A course designed to teach the rudiments of self-defense and attack.
-Boxing, wrostling, and hand-to-hand combat will be offered.
-5.206 Defensive Tactics (2 Lab Hrs/Wk) 1 Credit A continuation of Defensive Tactics 5,204, 5.208 Criminal Law (3 Class Hrs/Wk) 3 Credits The structural definitions and the most frequently used section of the Penal Code and other criminal statutes.
-3 Credits 5.210 Traffic Control (2 Class, 3 Lab Hrs/Wk) Traffic law enforcement, regulation and control, fundamentals of traffic accident investigation; Oregon Motor Vehicle Code.
-5.212 First Aid (2 Lab Hrs/Wk) 1 Credit A class in standard First Aid procedures and techniques designed to meet graduation requirements of all students as well as adults who wish to secure first aid training.
-Upon a successful completion of course, a standard First Aid card may be secured.
-Waiver will be allowed if student possesses a currently valid Advanced First Aid card.
-5.213 Field Work (2 Lab Hrs/Wk) 1 Credit A continuation of First Aid 5.212.
-1 Credit 5.214 First Aid (2 Lab Hrs/Wk) A continuation of First Aid 5.213.
-5.216 Criminal Investigation (3 Class Hrs/Wk) 3 Credits Fundamentals of investigation; crime scene search; sketching and recording; collection and preservation of physical evidence; scientific aids; modus operandi; sources of information; interviews and interrogation, follow-up and case preparation.
-3 Credits 5.217 Criminal Investigation (3 Class Hrs/Wk) Continuation of 5.216 including collection and preservation of physical evidence; scientific aids; modus operandi; sources of information; interviews and interrogation; follow-up and case preparation.
-5.218 Criminal Investigation (3 Class Hrs/Wk) 3 Credits A continuation of Criminal Investigation 5.217, - 5.220 Patrol Procedures (2 Class, 3 Lab Hrs/Wk)
+5.19 3 Basic Law Enforcement IV (3 Class Hrs/Wk) Firearms training, Oregon Motor Vehicle laws, accident investigation and reports, Ore trol Commission, crime laboratory and identification bureaus, supervisor-patrolman 3 Credits relations, dangerous drugs and narcotics, review. erations, numan 5.20 0 Introduction to Law Enforcement (3 Class Hrs/Wk) 3 Credits The philosophy and history of law enforcement; overview of crime and police problem and jurisdiction of local, state and federal law enforcement agencies; survey of pro opportunities, qualifications required, and police ethics. ns; organization Tessional career 5.20 2 Administration of Justice (3 Class Hrs/Wk) 3 Credits Review of court systems; procedures from incident to final disposition; principles of federal, state and civil laws as they apply to and affect law enforcement. of constitutional, 5.20 4 Defensive Tactics (2 Lab Hrs/Wk) 1 Credit A course designed to teach the rudiments of self-defense and attack.
+Boxing, wrestling, a combat will be offered. nd hand-to-hand 5.200 5 Defensive Tactics (2 Lab Hrs/Wk) 1 Credit A continuation of Defensive Tectics 5.204.
+1 Ofcult 5.208 Criminal Law (3 Class Hrs/Wk) The structural definitions and the most frequently used section of the Penal Code and statutes.
+3 Credits other criminal 5.210 Traffic Control (2 Class, 3 Lab Hrs/Wk) 3 Credits Traffic law enforcement, regulation and control, fundamentals of traffic accident invest Motor Vehicle Code. igation; Oregon 5.212 First Aid (2 Lab Hrs/Wk) 1 Credit A class in standard First Aid procedures and techniques designed to meet graduation all students as well as adults who wish to secure first aid training.
+Upon a successful compl a standard First Aid card may be secured.
+Waiver will be allowed if student possesses a Advanced First Aid card. equirements of 5.213 Field Work (2 Lab Hrs/Wk) A continuation of First Aid 5.212.
+1 Credit 5.214 First Aid (2 Lab Hrs/Wk) 1.0 A continuation of First Aid 5.213.
+1 Credit 5.216 Criminal Investigation (3 Class Hrs/Wk) 3 Credits Fundamentals of investigation; crime scene search; sketching and recording; collection an of physical evidence; scientific aids; modus operandi; sources of information; interviews and follow-up and case preparation.
+5.217 Criminal Investigation (3 Class Hrs/Wk) 9 Concilia Continuation of 5.216 including collection and preservation of obvidence estimated 3 Credits c aids; modus operandi; sources of information; interviews and interrogation; follow-up and case preparation on.
+5.218 Criminal Investigation (3 Class Hrs/Wk) 3 Credits tactics.